-Jackson College Jackson College Sonography Program Mission Together we inspire and transform lives Mission Jackson College is a world-class institution of higher education, where learners succeed, and community needs are met The mission of the Jackson College General Sonography Program is to educate students in the science of diagnostic medical sonography and to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Jackson College Jackson College Sonography Program Mission Together we inspire and transform lives Mission of higher education, where learners succeed, and community needs are met The mission of the Jackson College General Sonography Program is to educate students in the science of diagnostic medical sonography and to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 The program's mission is in concert with the Jackson College mission to inspire and educate world-class healthcare providers for the people of Michigan and our global community.